North Korea casts doubt on Trump summit, suspends talks with South

 “The fact this issue is back on the table suggests Xi Jinping may have raised it with Kim, and that Kim is carrying Xi’s water,” she said.

-Reporting by Josh Smith in Seoul; Additional reporting by David Brunnstrom, Phillip Stewart, Tim Ahmann, Matt Spetalnick and Lesley Wroughton in Washington; Writing by David Brunnstrom; Editing by Alistair Bell and James Dalgleish
+Reporting by Josh Smith in Seoul; Additional reporting by David Brunnstrom, Phillip Stewart, Tim Ahmann, Matt Spetalnick and Lesley Wroughton in Washington; Writing by David Brunnstrom; Editing by Alistair Bell, James Dalgleish and Lincoln Feast